algolia/react-instantsearch/docgen/src/guide/Refining_hits.md

 });
 ```

+In this guide we will use the search index we use on the [Yarn](https://yarn.fyi) website.
+It already has the mandatory `attributesForFaceting ` configured.
-An index that already has these settings is the index for search on [Yarn](https://yarn.fyi), which is used in this guide.
-We will get started in `App.js` and set up a regular React InstantSearch setup:
+We will get started in `App.js` and set up a regular React InstantSearch app:

 ```jsx
 import React, { Component } from 'react';